Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

     return (mul,)
 ```

-The inclusion of `torch.func` support within `torch.compile` is an ongoing
+The inclusion of `torch.func` support within `torch.compile` is currently under
-endeavor that is still under active development.
+active development.
 At present, our support extends
 to the compilation of `grad` and `vmap`.
-However, it's important to note that
+However, it is important to note that
 there are certain [limitations](https://pytorch.org/docs/main/torch.compiler_faq.html#limitations)
 that restrict the range of cases we can compile.

-Looking ahead, our roadmap aims to extend support for all transforms with
+Looking ahead, our roadmap aims to extend the support for all transforms with
 minimal limitations, providing a more comprehensive compilation support for `torch.func`
 transforms